 UC Davis School of Law does not recognize Cum Laude or Summa Cum Laude.

 Photo proofs taken by the professional photographer will be emailed to you once available.

 Diplomas and Final Transcripts

-Diplomas will be available to pick up at the Law Registrar's Office in late July, after the Office of the University Registrar has officially posted your degree to your student record and law school transcript.
+Diplomas will be available to pick up at the Law Registrar's Office in late July, after the Office of the University Registrar has officially posted your degree to your student record.
 You will be contacted by email when your degree has officially been awarded.
 If you are unable to pick-up your diploma in person and would like the Law Registrar to release your diploma to a friend or family member, you will need to contact the Law Registrar's Office in writing with the name of the person you would like your diploma released to.
-This person will be asked to show photo identification in order to pick-up your diploma.
+This person will be asked to show photo identification to pick-up your diploma.
 You may also arrange for shipping your Diploma using the eShip Global service.
 This service offers special student shipping rates through FedEx, UPS and DHL for both domestic and international addresses, and allows for tracking of oversized documents.
 Request your diploma to be mailed here.
 If you have any holds on your record, transcripts and/or diplomas will not be released to you.
 Please check your academic record on MyUCDavis for any holds.